 Nowadays, our foods often contain high levels of trans fats and highly-processed saturated fats, spelling bad news for our cholesterol and hearts.
-What’s more, whilst fat is an important macronutrient, it is important that we don’t consume too much of it, which is why the fat is shown as the lowest percentage in the recommended macro ratio.
+What’s more, whilst fat is an essential macronutrient, it is important that we don’t consume too much of it, which is why the fat is shown as the lowest percentage in the recommended macro ratio.

 Many people believe that snacks cooked via the kettle method are healthier, probably because of their more natural, potato-esque appearance.
-However, the reality is that the ingredients used to make them are the same, as well as the resulting calories and total fat.
+However, the reality is that kettle chips are usually just as bad for you!
+The ingredients used to make them are the same, as well as the resulting calories and total fat.

 That’s because they are both still fried in exactly the same type of oil; the only difference is that, whilst regular chips are fried in consistently hot oil along a conveyor belt, kettle-cooked chips are dunked into a kettle of oil that cools every time a new batch is added.
 In other words, the length of cooking time is the main variable!